-- Stream: Select the stream you want to use for recording. - When Storage Full: - Overwrite: If there is no free space in the memory card, new data will overwrite the existing date repeatedly. - Stop: If there is no free space in the memory card, new data will not be saved to the memory card. - Post Record: When an alarm is raised, the camera is triggered to record live video and continues recording for the specified post-record time after the alarm is cleared. - Enable Plan: You can set a schedule plan to enable round-the-clock recording.
-Refer to Enable Plan section, 3.6.1 Motion Detection for detailed instructions.
+- Manual Storage: Manually start recording. - Planned Storage: Start recording by schedule. - Off: Stop recording. - Stream: Select the stream you want to use for recording. - When Storage Full: - Overwrite: If there is no free space in the memory card, new data will overwrite the existing date repeatedly. - Stop: If there is no free space in the memory card, new data will not be saved to the memory card.

+Note: This function is not applicable to GV-TBL4711 and GV-TVD4711.

+■ Post Record(s): When an alarm is raised, the camera is triggered to record live video and continues recording for the specified post-record time after the alarm is cleared.